aws-samples/agentic-orchestration/README.md

 In this workshop, you will learn how to:

 1. Build a multimodal agentic orchestration framework using AWS and open source tools
-3. Set up and configure Amazon Bedrock, a foundation for building large language models (LLMs) and other AI-powered applications, including Agent and KNowledgeBase.
+3. Set up and configure Amazon Bedrock, a foundation for building large language models (LLMs) and other AI-powered applications, including Agent and KNowledge Base.
 5. Set up a open source RAG solution using Chroma and an embedding engine of your choice.
 6. Utilize Langchain, a framework for building applications with large language models, to orchestrate the reasoning process.
 7. Integrate Langgraph, a tool for managing agentic services, to dispatch and reason about the various components of your system.
-8. Integrate open source langgraph with Amazon Bedrock Agent which is acssociated with Amazon Lambda and Amazon Bedrock KnowledgeBase
+8. Integrate open source langgraph with Amazon Bedrock Agent which is acssociated with Amazon Lambda and Amazon Bedrock Knowledge Base

 ## Prerequisites
 Workshop practioners are expected to have  LLM, Jupyter Notebook and Python working experience.